kedro-org/kedro-viz/README.md

 This command will run kedro_viz.server on `http://127.0.0.1:4141/` which cannot be accessed from another machine.

-Kedro-Viz has a number of options to customise running the visualisation.
-Here is a list of CLI arguments supported:
+Kedro-Viz has a number of options to customise running the visualisation:
 | CLI command              | Description                                                                                                                                                                            |
 | ------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `--host`                 | Host that viz will listen to.
 Defaults to 127.0.0.1.                                                                                                                                   |